Object Storage Benchmark

 Create and Configure a .boto file for object storage benchmarks

-In order to run object storage benchmark tests, you need to have a properly configured ~/.boto
+In order to run object storage benchmark tests, you need to have a properly configured ~/.boto file.

 Here is how: